Anomalous non-conservation of fermion/chiral number in Abelian gauge theories at finite temperature: A model for real-time classical simulations

 The equations of motion Eqs.~(\ref{eq:EOMChPot0})-(\ref{eq:EOMChPot}) and the Hamiltonian Eq.~(\ref{eq:energy}), serve as the theoretical basis for our numerical simulations.
 The way how these equations can be put on the lattice while keeping the gauge invariance, the topological character of $F\tilde F$, and a non-zero magnetic flux, is discussed in detail in~\cite{Figueroa:2017qmv}.
-In Sect.~\ref{subsec:finiteV} we discuss some of the limitations naturally arising in numerical simulations in a lattice with a finite volume.
 In Sect.~\ref{subsec:LatticeFormulation} we summarize the lattice formulation of the theory based on~\cite{Figueroa:2017qmv}, whereas in Sect.~\ref{subsec:parameters} we discuss the choice of parameters to capture appropriately the correct physical regimes in the numerical simulations.
 In Sect.~\ref{subsec:InitialCond} we discuss how we set up the initial conditions of the system in the lattice.

-In Section~\ref{sec:diff} we present our numerical results, studying first the diffusion of the Chern-Simons number in the absence of fermions (i.e. with $\mu=0$).
+In Section~\ref{sec:diff} we present our numerical results, studying the diffusion of the Chern-Simons number in the absence of fermions, i.e. with $\mu=0$\footnote{We plan to study the dynamics of the chiral charge $\mu$ with an initial value $\mu_0 \neq 0$ in a follow-up publication.}.
 With standard Monte-Carlo techniques we create a set of configurations with probability $\exp(-E/T)$, which are then evolved in time with the use of the lattice equations of motion.
-We consider both cases when an external magnetic field is absent (Sect.~\ref{subsec:DiffZeroMag}) and present (Sect.~\ref{subsec:DiffWithMag}).
-We determine the correlator Eq.~(\ref{qQ2beh}) from which we extract the diffusion rate.
-In Section \ref{sec:dyn} we study the dynamics of the chiral charge $\mu$ when an initial value $\mu_o \neq 0$ is provided.
-To follow the non-equilibrium evolution of $\mu$ we first prepare an equilibrium configuration with (a lattice version of the) Hamiltonian given by Eq.~(\ref{eq:energy}) with $\mu$ fixed to zero.
-Following, we introduce $\mu = \mu_o \neq 0$ as an initial condition, and evolve the fields and $\mu$ with the use of the discretized version of Eqs.~(\ref{eq:EOMChPot0})-(\ref{eq:EOMChPot}).
-We analyze the evolution of the chemical potential, and of the scalar and gauge fields, considering again both the absence (Sect.~\ref{subsec:MuWithBzero}) and presence (Sect.~\ref{subsec:MuWithB}) of an external magnetic field.
+We also consider an external magnetic field to be present, and determine the correlator Eq.~(\ref{qQ2beh}), from which one can extract the diffusion rate.